arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/touch/content.md

 ## Example Code

-Here's a simple example to get you started with capacitive sensing on the Uno R4.
+Here's a simple example to get you started with capacitive sensing on the UNO R4.
 For this example, we are connecting a single piece of any conductive material to the pin `D0` on the Board.

 ![How to connect](assets/HoockupGuideExample.png)

-***__Note:__ You will first need to install the library [Arduino_CapacitiveTouch](https://docs.arduino.cc/libraries/capacitivesensor/).
-To do so, open `Arduino IDE: Library Manager` → `Search "Arduino_CapacitiveTouch"` within _Manage Libraries_ option → `Install` .***
+**Note:** To install the `Arduino_CapacitiveTouch` library, open the Arduino IDE Library Manager, search for "Arduino_CapacitiveTouch" within the Manage Libraries option, and click Install.

 ```arduino
 #include "Arduino_CapacitiveTouch.h"